 Red Tree Study can also take you to play Tejo, a typical Colombian sport that involves throwing a metal discus at a clay target inlaid with explosives (!) and of course every program concludes with a farewell dinner and party.

 In addition to these trips, you will also be able to join an optional extra excursion to a town or region outside Bogota.
-In 2017 the group went to Salento, in Colombia’s famous coffee region.
-Please check back soon for more details of the 2018 option!
+In 2017 the group went to Salento, in Colombia’s famous coffee region, and in 2018 visited Villa de Leyva.
+Please check back soon for more details of the 2019 option!